Wubsera/AmoleReportPortal/README.md

-this source code is owned by Moneta Techmologies (Fettan Gropup of Companies).
+The owner of this source code is Moneta Techmnologies SC (Fettan Limited).